Bloomfield-Musgravetown Pastoral Charge

 Helping Hands Committee

 The Helping Hands Committee will be collecting food items for Christmas hampers using a different approach this year.
 We are providing a paper shopping bag for you to take home and fill with non-perishable items.
 A few items each week will quickly fill a bag.
-Please bring your food items to church by Dec 15th.
+Please bring or drop off your food items by Dec 14th.
 If you want to bring more items or if someone wants to drop off a few items (not take a bag), please feel free to do so.
 Monetary donations are also accepted.

 Suggested list of items: